MCP Servers for Design: How Sailop Integrates with Any AI Agent

 Tool 6: generate-tokens

-Generates a complete design token set from a seed string.
-This is the generative side of Sailop.
-Instead of just detecting problems, it produces solutions.
+Builds a full design token set from a seed string.
+This is the generative half of Sailop — it produces solutions, not just verdicts.

 {